Home Computer Science What Is Cache Memory In Computer? Levels, Characterstics And More

 Do you know?
 The term 'cache' in cache memory comes from the French word 'cacher,' which means 'to hide' or 'to conceal.'
 In the context of computing, cache memory is named so because it hides or conceals the slower main memory (RAM) by storing frequently accessed data closer to the processor.

-When the CPU requests data or data is required by the CPU, it will automatically turn to the cache memory for accessing data fast and economically.
-Cache storage is a temporary storage like RAM.
-This is required because system RAM is slower and is a bit further away from the CPU, and all of this has a huge impact on performance and latency when data needs to be accessed frequently.
-When data is found in cache memory, this is called a cache hit.
+When the CPU needs data, it first checks the cache memory for fast and efficient access.
+Cache memory is a small, high-speed storage that temporarily holds frequently accessed data.
+Since system RAM is slower and located farther from the CPU, cache memory helps reduce the performance and latency impact when data needs to be accessed frequently.
+If the data is found in the cache, this is known as a cache hit.

 Hit ratio = hit / (hit + miss) = no.